davide-marino00/PBI_DOCS/refac.md

 			    0
 			)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided calculates the "Percentage Completeness" of timesheets based on the hours that are missing compared to the expected contract hours for a week.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you provided calculates a measure called `PercentageCompleteness`.
+Let's break it down into simple business terms:

-1. **SUM(vw_missing_timesheet[MissingHours])**: This part of the code adds up all the missing hours from the timesheet data.
-It gives a total of how many hours employees have not reported.
+1. **SUM(vw_missing_timesheet[MissingHours])**: This part of the code adds up all the missing hours from a table called `vw_missing_timesheet`.
+Essentially, it tells us how many hours were not accounted for in timesheets.

-2. **[ExpectedContractHoursWeekly]**: This is a measure that represents the total number of hours that employees are expected to work in a week according to their contracts.
+2. **[ExpectedContractHoursWeekly]**: This represents the expected number of hours that should have been worked in a week according to the contract.
+It serves as a benchmark for comparison.

 3. **SUM(vw_missing_timesheet[MissingHours]) - [ExpectedContractHoursWeekly]**: Here, the code calculates the difference between the total missing hours and the expected contract hours.
-If the result is positive, it indicates that the missing hours exceed what was expected; if negative, it means that the reported hours are more than expected.
+If the result is positive, it means there are more missing hours than expected; if negative, it means the hours worked are exceeding the expected hours.

-4. **DIVIDE(..., [ExpectedContractHoursWeekly], 0)**: This function divides the result from the previous step (the difference between missing hours and expected hours) by the expected contract hours.
-The third argument, `0`, ensures that if the expected contract hours are zero (to avoid division by zero), the result will simply be 0 instead of an error.
+4. **DIVIDE(..., [ExpectedContractHoursWeekly], 0)**: This function divides the difference calculated in the previous step by the expected contract hours.
+The `DIVIDE` function is used instead of a simple division to handle cases where the denominator (expected hours) might be zero.
+If it is zero, the result will be 0 instead of causing an error.

 ### What It Achieves:
+The overall measure calculates the percentage of completeness regarding timesheet submissions.
+Specifically, it shows how the actual missing hours compare to the expected hours.

+- If the result is positive, it indicates a shortfall in timesheet submissions relative to what was expected, suggesting that employees are not reporting their hours accurately.
-The overall measure calculates the percentage of completeness of timesheets by showing how much the missing hours deviate from what is expected.
-A positive percentage indicates that there are more missing hours than expected, suggesting a potential issue with timesheet reporting.
-Conversely, a negative percentage indicates that employees are reporting more hours than expected, which could be a sign of over-reporting or mismanagement of hours.
+- If the result is negative, it indicates that employees are reporting more hours than expected, which could suggest over-reporting or additional work being done.

-In summary, this measure helps the business understand how well employees are completing their timesheets relative to what is expected, allowing for better management of time reporting and resource allocation.
+In summary, this measure helps the business understand how well employees are completing their timesheets compared to what is expected, allowing for better management of time reporting and resource allocation.

 **`UniqueEmployeesPerUnit`**